gambitproject/gambit/doc/gui.nfg.building.rst

   otherwise -- and disables :guilabel:`OK` until the label is nonempty and unique among the game's outcomes and every payoff is a valid number.
++ :guilabel:`Edit outcome...` is the direct route to that same in-place case: it is enabled whenever the selection matches one existing outcome's full membership exactly (a single contingency is enough, if that contingency's outcome has no other members), and opens the same label-and-payoffs dialog pre-filled with that outcome's own values, changing them in place without touching which contingencies share it.
+Editing a payoff here is no different from typing directly into a payoff cell -- it is offered as a second way to reach the same result, alongside also being able to change the label, matching how outcomes are edited in an extensive game.
 + :guilabel:`Remove outcome` clears every selected contingency back to having no outcome.
 It is disabled if none of the selection currently has one.